harshv0624/Tree_Mittra_Clone/README.md

 #Code Overview
 #Backend
 The backend is built with Node.js and Express.
 It includes routes for user registration, email verification, and fetching environmental information.
 Routes/: Contains the backend route handlers.
 Schema/: Defines Mongoose schemas for MongoDB.

-Frontend
+#Frontend
 The frontend is built with React Native using Expo.
 It includes screens for user login, email verification, and displaying environmental information.
 Screens/: Contains React Native components for different screens.
 Navigation/: Defines navigation stack and drawer.

-Usage
+#Usage
 Register a new user using the mobile app.
 Receive a verification code via email.
 Enter the verification code to complete the registration.
 Explore environmental information and features of the Tree Mittra app.

-Contributing
+#Contributing
 Contributions are welcome!
 Please follow the Contributing Guidelines for details.

-License
-This project is licensed under the MIT License.